MauroRC1990/AutomationTest/README.md

 * Run cmd
 * Go to project folder
-* Type "mvn test -Dsurefire.suiteXmlFiles=testng.xml"
+* Type "mvn test -Dsurefire.suiteXmlFiles=testng6.xml"
 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"